Raise happy kids that are resilient, responsible, respectful, and kind - with

 the FUN!

-If we used common sense, we would never have gotten into this mess.
-What made us believe that telling a child they are great all the time, protecting them from negative emotions, and giving them trophies for just showing up - in order to build up their self-esteem - was going to prepare them for life?
 Self-esteem means seeing yourself as a worthy or valuable person.
 You feel valuable because you add value to the world in some way.
-Confidence comes from being competent: learning new skills, taking on challenges, overcoming adversity, and handling difficult emotions.
+Self-esteem and confidence come from being competent: learning new skills, taking on challenges, overcoming adversity, and handling difficult emotions.
 There is no substitute for the real thing.
 This is what makes us strong and resilient.
 We feel competent and confident that we can handle whatever comes our way because we’ve done it before, and we know we can do it again.
 That’s real self-esteem.
+And that’s why we need to give our children every opportunity to experience those difficult situations and uncomfortable emotions.
+So, they can learn how to handle them.

 More than HALF of our college students are SUFFERING from the negative impact of the